 Today’s labor market is in a state of flux—but that’s nothing new.
 The world around us is constantly shifting, impacting lives both in and out of the proverbial office.
 As a result, work experiences are becoming more fluid and individualized.
 If leaders want to create an environment where people can thrive, they need to start by helping people feel like they belong.
+See, for example, our own study that looks at how Accenture people fared during the pandemic, while working almost 100% remotely.

 No two experiences are the same.
 Leaders must consider what matters most to their people to help them thrive and advance in an equitable workplace.
 By prioritizing psychological safety, leaders can enable a more inclusive environment where everyone feels valued, seen and heard.
 What leaders need more than ever today is an insatiable curiosity and concern about their people.